 11. The score will then be displayed in the “Applicant Score” module listed by Interviewer (i.e. whichever program user inputted the score), the score (+ an average if there are multiple scores) and a timestamp from the last score update.

-12. To view notes associated with the score (i.e. “Scoring Notes”), scroll your cursor over the “triple line” icon in the notes column.
+12. To view notes associated with the score (i.e. “Scoring Notes”), scroll your cursor over the “paper” icon in the notes column.

 14. To edit the score, select the “pencil” icon.
 To delete the score, select the red “X” icon.

 15. To close the module, select the gray “X” or click anywhere outside the box.

 This process may be repeated for additional scores, including “Overall Scores,” which will factor into applicant rank.